robt1019/ten-schematics/README.md

 ### Publishing

-To publish, simply do:
+To publish any changes to the repository under the ten-group npm package, simply do:

 ```bash
 npm run build
 npm publish
 ```

-That's it!
+You will need to be added to the @ten-group npm organisation to update the package